 Mysterious and strangely modern-looking, this highly stylised female figurine stands for a whole group of such objects, produced in the Cycladic islands in the 3rd millennium BC.
 Perfect in its simplicity of form and in the use of Cycladic marble, a material that is both tactile and visually highly attractive, it is an iconic item.
 The striking clarity of the sculpture is in stark contrast with the ongoing mystery surrounding the use and purpose of Cycladic figurines.
 The Goulandris Museum is the key collection of these intriguing objects.

 Interested?
 Next June, we will show nearly all of these wonderful pieces, and a lot more, to our guests when visiting the Athens museums on our first Exploring Athens tour.
+[2015 update: we now run the tour annually; in 2016, it will be in May.]

 To conclude, here’s a gallery with larger images of all the pieces listed above.